ithihasmadala/Cowin-keep-alive/README.md

 # Important Update(s):

 Without requesting for OTP every 15 minutes, it seems to be unreliable, hence I have modified the app to request for OTP every 14 minutes to keep Cowin alive.
 At the moment, this is the best that can be done.

-Added Windows Notifications for OTP reminder!
+Added (optional) Windows Notifications for OTP reminder!

 # Cowin-keep-alive

 Keep Cowin Logged In and Refreshed for immediate scheduling with the help of Selenium!

 # Use case

 You are already using exisiting Cowin notification bots, but you are unable to login on time for scheduling your vaccine.

 ## Contents

 <!--ts-->
    * [Cowin-keep-alive](#Cowin-keep-alive)
    * [Use case](#use-case)